MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 notepad c:\build\Dockerfile
 ```

-Copy the following text into the Dockerfile and save the file.
-These commands instruct Docker to create a new image, using `windowsservercore` as the base, and include the modifications specified with `RUN`.
+Copy the following text into the Dockerfile, and save the file.
+These commands instruct Docker to create a new image, using `windowsservercore` as the base, and include the modifications specified with the `RUN` instruction.

 For more information on Dockerfiles, see the [Dockerfiles on Windows](../docker/manage_windows_dockerfile.md).